 More things to ponder

 There needs to be more research done on the analysis of harmonically forced SIR models.
-For instance, I use this model a lot (or modified versions of it) when modelling influenza, and one thing I have noticed is that if
+For instance, I have used this model a lot (or modified versions of it) when modelling influenza, and one thing I have noticed is that if

 then there always appears to exist at least one time-of-introduction (and often many times-of-introduction) where a dual wave epidemic curve is produced (here I assume R0=beta_0/gamma).
 This occurs regardless of the value of R0.
 Even though I have observed this, I haven’t been able yet to mathematically *prove* that this assertion is true.